DmitriySh/system-design-course/03-data-storage/Lecture.md

 ```

 [HTAP](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing) (hybrid transaction/analytics processing) = designed for
-integration both analytics and transactions without duplicating data into a separate database, instant applying modified data and use it in reports. \
+integration both analytics and transactions without duplicating data into a separate database, instant applying modified data and use it in reports; \
-Examples: Greenplum, Tarantool Column Store. \
+examples: Greenplum, Tarantool Column Store; \
-Features: `HTAP` uses memory and column type of storage combined with row-based type. \
+features: `HTAP` uses memory and column type of storage combined with row-based type; \
-Use cases: the buyer could immediately receive new relevant offers based on past purchases
+use cases: the buyer could immediately receive new relevant offers based on past purchases
 ```
 analytic requests
       |